kaustpradalab/research-handboook/README.md

 >PRADA Lab is always advocating diversity, equity, and inclusion for every student regardless of genders，races, or nationalities.
 Every junior students are welcome to our training program.
 If you are interested in our research areas, please send your cv to `di.wang@kaust.edu.sa`.

+## Roadmap
+- [x] 🔥Tools and Applications to aid your research ([version1 04/08/2024](https://kaustpradalab.github.io/research-handboook/tools-and-applications-to-aid-your-research.html))
+- [ ] Methods for Organizing Your Code and Results.
+- [ ] Guidelines on How to Read Papers
+- [ ] Paper writing from zero
+- [ ] Motivations for your research
+- [ ] Guidance for the MS/PhD journey
+- [ ] How to find an insight idea